-The Willamette River hosts three runs of Salmon.
-A Fall Chinook Salmon run that returns in August and September.
-A Coho/Silver Salmon run that returns September through October and a Spring Chinook Salmon run that returns March-May.
+The Willamette River hosts three Salmon runs.
+Fall Chinook Salmon return in August and September.
+Coho/Silver Salmon return September and October.
+Spring Chinook Salmon return March through May.

 The Willamette River receives about one quarter of the Columbia River Basin’s Spring Chinook run.
 I do all my fishing below Oregon City falls in the 5 miles of river directly below this natural barrier.
 I run full day trips from 6am until 2:30pm and then an afternoon trip from 3:00pm until dark.
 This is a unique fishery in that on any given day we may employ 4-5 different techniques with 4 different types of bait.
 For those from the Portland/Metro area this fishery provides the best “close to home” fishing of the year.
 For those outside the area, we have accommodations 100 yards from the dock.

-The Tillamook Bay Spring Chinook run starts about the middle of May and runs through June.
-These fish are typically much larger than their Columbia River siblings and therefore very attractive.
-Because tides are very important for this fishery and there are only so many good tides in a season, space for these trips is limited.
+The Tillamook Bay Spring Chinook run starts in the middle of May and runs through June.
+These fish are typically much larger than their Columbia River cousins, and therefore very attractive.
+Because tides are very important for this fishery, and there are only so many good tides in a season, space for these trips is limited.

 Spring Chinook will move their way through their coastal bays and will eventually arrive in their home rivers.
 Both the Trask River that dumps into Tillamook Bay and the Nestucca River a little further south see good numbers of Spring Chinook.
 Bobber fishing and back bouncing eggs are the methods of choice out of my 17’ Willie driftboat.

-These fish are decendents of the legendary June Hogs.
+These fish are descendants of the legendary June Hogs.
 These fish provide anglers with a fantastic meat, similar in quality to a Spring Chinook.
-The caviat is that their average size is significantly bigger.
+The attraction is that their average size is significantly bigger.
 Seasons for these fish are typically set in Spring, so call for availability.